daym/amd-register-interface-extractor/DESIGN.md

 ## Phase 1: extract.py

 This takes a pdftohtml-xml format file and outputs an intermediate `txt` file for later phases.

+It does:

+* Identify headlines and table headers (using the font used, the "left" coordinate or special keywords)
-The things it does is the identification of headlines, the collection of data for each table into a single data item in the output.
-It also drops a lot of useless information that was still in the pdftohtml-xml input.
+* Collect each table row into a single data item in the output
+* Drop a lot of useless information that was still in the pdftohtml-xml input

 ## Phase 2: phase2.py